holmista/shell/README.md

-# WISH - Wisconsin Shell
+# WISH

-WISH (Wisconsin Shell) is a simple Unix shell implementation that provides basic command-line interface functionality.
-This project demonstrates fundamental concepts of process creation, management, and Unix system programming.
+WISH is a simple Unix shell implementation that provides basic command-line interface functionality.

 ## Features